Welding Process Development Tools: High Speed Camera

 MeltView Solution

 MeltTools designs and builds a wide range of industry-leading weld monitoring cameras that operate at 25-30 frames per second.
-However, for analytical purposes we offer the high speed MeltView SYNC camera that it is small enough to fit on a robot and can record up to 1200 frames per second.
+However, for analytical purposes we offer the high speed MeltView SYNC camera that is small enough to fit on a robot and can record up to 1200 frames per second.

 Droplet detachment, spatter generation and puddle dynamics are all observable with the MeltView SYNC.
 For example, the initiation of a stitch weld often utilizes a complex ramp up sequence to ensure proper fusion without spatter.